-Here’s a video I took of the orb-weaver putting the finishing touches on the “zipper” of his web in our currant bushes, like it’s doing needlepoint:
+Here’s a video I took of the orb-weaver putting the finishing touches on the “zipper” of his web in our currant bushes, like she’s doing needlepoint:

 Looking for a field guide to bring along on outdoor trips?

-Have you found the yellow-and-black garden spider in your garden?
+Have you found the black and yellow garden spider in your garden?